estoneman/tbsp/README.md

 $$\Omega(n)$$ Depending on how I set my parameters to top k computation, I can drive down space and time resources while keeping high accuracy.
 Another goal of mine is to include some level of feature extraction given a list of domain names.
-Not only would I compute edit distance, but also include string metrics.
+Not only would I compute edit distance, but also include other string metrics.